Dobby233Liu/node-bullshit-generator/README.md

 # Usage
 ## As a library

 **Note:** Currently, `node-bullshit-generator` *doesn't* expose anything to your script when constructed.
-You submit a Pull Request if youre willing to help.
+Please submit a Pull Request if you're willing to help.

 Install the library by any way.